rasberryrabbit/enet-freepascal/readme_enet_fpc.txt

-enet 1.3.6 to Freepascal
+enet 1.3.12 to Freepascal
 -------------------------

-UDP C library ENet 1.3.6 to freepascal source translation.
+UDP C library ENet 1.3.12 to freepascal source translation.
 And I add simple class version freepascal unit code.

-But only tested in window 32, linux support is unknown.
+tested in window 32, also support linux(simple test on linux mint x86-64).
-If you get any error in linux, there is two unit to modify for work.
+If you get any error in linux, there is one unit to modify for work.

+It support only IPv4, not IPv6.

 Special thanks to Lee Salzman.